-A turbid, dark green effluent was being discharged to the stream at an estimated rate of 2 litres/sec at the time of this survey about mid tide and slightly choppy sea conditions.
-The stream was in very low flow at the time of the survey and there had been one fresh nine days before the survey and no other freshes since late January 2014.
+A turbid, pale green effluent was being discharged to the stream at an estimated rate of 3 L/s at the time of this survey about high tide and moderately rough sea conditions.
+The stream was in very low flow at the time of the survey and there had been no freshes within two weeks of the survey and no other significant freshes since late December 2014.
 The results are presented in Table 11.